10 Tips For Writing A Personal Statement

 If it’s news to you that successfully applying to university is all about standing out from the crowd, then you really shouldn’t be applying to university.

 The aim of the game is to get those offers, and to get offers you need to make your UCAS application memorable.

-With admissions tutors endlessly divulging advice, almost everyone is becoming an expert at writing the "perfect personal statement".
+But with admissions tutors endlessly divulging advice, almost everyone is becoming an expert at writing the 'perfect personal statement'.

-A quick browse through Studential's personal statement writing guide will reveal those tried and tested steps for constructing a perfectly acceptable personal statement.
+A quick browse through our personal statement writing guide will reveal those tried and tested steps for constructing a perfectly acceptable personal statement.

 In fact, if those steps were followed 5 years ago, then your personal statement would be one that stands out in the endless pile that tutors sieve through.